Snowflake World Tour hits your city

 1. In the DCM control panel in the bottom panel, click the play button next to Plan.

 2. This time, the plan output will look different from the initial deployment.
-Instead of all CREATEs, you'll see an ALTER or REPLACE operation for enriched_order_details — DCM detected that the definition changed and will update only the affected object.
+Instead of all CREATEs, you'll see an ALTER operation for enriched_order_details — DCM applies the change with CREATE OR ALTER, updating the definition in place rather than rebuilding the table.
+This is what preserves the frozen rows.

 Plan results showing the ALTER operation for the modified dynamic table

-Review the rendered output in the out folder to confirm the IMMUTABLE WHERE clause and the new profit_margin_pct column appear correctly.
+Review the rendered output in the out folder to confirm the FROZEN WHERE clause and the new DIET_CLASSIFICATION column appear correctly.

 Deploy the Change